gitlabhq/gitlabhq/doc/user/group/index.md

 With GitLab Groups you can assemble related projects together and grant members access to several projects at once.

-Groups can also be nested is [subgroups](subgroups/index.md).
+Groups can also be nested in [subgroups](subgroups/index.md).

-Find the your groups by expanding the left menu and clicking **Groups**:
+Find your groups by expanding the left menu and clicking **Groups**:

 ![GitLab Groups](img/groups.png)

-The Groups page displays all groups you are member, how many projects it holds, how many members it has, the group visibility, and, if you have enough permissions, a link to the group settings.
+The Groups page displays all groups you are a member of, how many projects it holds, how many members it has, the group visibility, and, if you have enough permissions, a link to the group settings.
 By clicking the last button you can leave that group.